Background

 4. Compare bobcat diet patterns between seasons, habitats, and populations

 Bobcats on Kiawah Island face higher levels of human activity and human development than their counterparts at the Tom Yawkey Wildlife Center, which means they may also have differing prey availability.
-Similarly, bobcats on Kiawah Island may not be able to shift their diet seasonally and may prefer house-loving prey species such as wood rats.
+Similarly, bobcats on Kiawah Island may not be able to shift their diet seasonally and may prefer house-loving prey species such as invasive rats.

 Our goal is to compare the diets of bobcats on Kiawah Island to those within the Tom Yawkey Wildlife Center, as well as seasonal and demographics variations in diet.
-Additionally, we will collect data on prey availability across both barrier islands to understand prey preference and investigate any connections between preference and SGA exposure.
+Additionally, we will collect data on prey availability across both barrier islands to understand prey preference and investigate any connections between preference and AR exposure.

 Bobcats on Kiawah Island face higher levels of human activity and human development than their counterparts at the Tom Yawkey Wildlife Center, which means they may also have differing prey availability.
-Similarly, bobcats on Kiawah Island may not be able to shift their diet seasonally and may prefer house-loving prey species such as wood rats.
+Similarly, bobcats on Kiawah Island may not be able to shift their diet seasonally and may prefer house-loving prey species such as invasive rats.

 Our goal is to compare the diets of bobcats on Kiawah Island to those within the Tom Yawkey Wildlife Center, as well as seasonal and demographics variations in diet.
-Additionally, we will collect data on prey availability across both barrier islands to understand prey preference and investigate any connections between preference and SGA exposure.
+Additionally, we will collect data on prey availability across both barrier islands to understand prey preference and investigate any connections between preference and AR exposure.